 The lender also will ask you to sign the mortgage application as a means of confirming the information is correct, as well as a note, which is your agreement to repay the mortgage at a certain rate of interest.
 The note also sets out the dollar amount of your payments and details when and how you make them.

-W-9 as a Closing Document for Real Estate Transaction
+W-9 as a Closing Document

 If you are taking out a mortgage loan to finance your home purchase, you will be asked to sign a federal W-9 (Request for Taxpayer Identification Number and Certification) form.
 Since you can claim a deduction for mortgage interest on your federal income tax return, you must complete this form, which includes your name, address and social security number, at the time of closing.